mchlbrnhrd/mbLib/README.md

 First setup menu by adding nodes with _addNode_ method.
 There you set the layer, the text to display and a function ID (FID).
 To navigate in the menu just call _right()_, _left()_, _enter()_ and _exit()_.
 Then you can check the FID and take action by calling functions for example.

+ Once you implemented the basic code like in the following example it is easy to change the menu or add further nodes.

 ## Example

 Menu should look like: